ska-telescope/ska-mid-integration/tests/tmc_csp_new_ITH/bdd-steps-doc/steps/tests/tmc_csp_new_ITH/test_telescope_state.md

 ```

 **Description:**
-The telescope and CSP devices transition to the STANDBY state.
+TMC should transition to the STANDBY state.

 ---